Eval calls apply,

 Turtle Graphics.
 In addition to standard Scheme procedures, we

-include procedure calls to the Python turtle
+include procedure calls to the Python turtle package.
+Read its

 documentation.

-Python module may not
+Note: The turtle Python module may not

 be installed by default on your personal computer.
 However, the

-module is installed on the instructional machines.
+turtle module is installed on the instructional machines.

 So, if you wish to create turtle graphics for this project (i.e. for

-the contest), then you'll either need to setup turtle
+the contest), then you'll either need to setup turtle on

 your personal computer, or test on your class account.